MysteryPuppy/Guide-to-Professional-Web-Design/README.md

   details: Learn how to make your code clean, easy to maintain, and fun for users to use
 - title: The Entire Process
   details: Learn how to go from a design to a website and what steps to take
-footer: MIT Licensed | Copyright © 2018-present Evan You
+footer: MIT Licensed | Copyright © 2018-present Mystery Puppy
 ---